Home Denotational Semantics of Typed Lambda Calculus I — Henkin Models

 • $Const$ is a map from term constants of $\Sigma$ to elements of the union of all the $A^\sigma$’s such that if $c:\sigma$, then $Const(c) \in A^\sigma$.

-It is hard to understand the concept just by reading this definition.
+It may be hard to understand the concept just by reading this definition.
 The intuition behind this is that the term of type $\sigma$ will be interpreted as elements of $A^\sigma$.
-For any $\sigma$ and $\tau$, the application map $\mathbf{App}^{\sigma,\tau}$ lets us use each $a \in A^{\sigma \to \tau}$ as a function from $A^\sigma$ to $A^\tau$.
+For any $\sigma$ and $\tau$, the application map $\mathbf{App}^{\sigma,\tau}$ lets us denote each $a \in A^{\sigma \to \tau}$ as a function from $A^\sigma$ to $A^\tau$.
 Finally, the map $Const$ gives the meaning of each term constant.

 $\mathbf{App}^{\sigma,\tau}$ is used to simulate the function application in lambda calculus.
 For instance, the expression \(\mathbf{App}^{\sigma,\tau} \: f \: d\) simulates the lambda term \(f \: d\), where $f:\sigma \to \tau$ and $d:\sigma$.